0niv001/rwTraining/Coding/SDLC.md

 - Overview of alternatives
 - Conclusion
 - Recommendations

-Friday 29th EOD - Have feasibility report for the 3 ideas?

 # Role of customers and users in defining requirements
 - Requirements help communicate and define customer needs and problems
 - Stakeholders can establish consensus on what problems need to be solved.